SReject/lua-scripts/src/array/readme.md

 result = Array.reverse(result); -- {"C", "B", "A"}
 print(result.join(result, ',')); -- "C,B,A"

--- Not using joining or result-tracking variable print(
+-- Not using chaining or result-tracking variable print(
     Array.join(
         Array.reverse(